-Students acknowledge that
+Students understand and acknowledge that :

-- Students are required to access the Internet only through district-provided, filtered networks.
-Under no circumstances are students to use any device (e.g., air card, smart phone, Palm, 3/4/5G-capable device or other Internet data device) to bypass this requirement. - Bringing on premises or infecting the network with a Virus, Trojan, or program designed to damage, alter, destroy, or provide access to unauthorized data or information is in violation of Policy. - Processing or accessing information on school property related to "hacking", altering, or bypassing network security policies is in violation of Policy. - The school district has the right to collect and examine any device that is suspected of causing problems or was the source of an attack or virus infection. - While permission is granted for texting, texting for reasons other than instructional is still prohibited. - While many mobile devices provide file storage, they must not be physically attached to district hardware for file exchange or other purposes (see 2nd paragraph of previous page).
-Files may have to be saved on the C drive of a laptop, a jump drive, an external drive, or another media device. - Printing from personal laptops or other mobile devices will not be possible at school. - Personal technology is charged prior to bringing it to school and runs off its own battery while at school. - Neither the school nor School District will provide technical support for any personal electronic device. - The student is solely responsible for personal property and neither the school nor School District shall bear any responsibility for lost, damaged, or stolen property brought by a student.
+Under no circumstances are students to physically connect to any port or District-owned device while on School Board property through Ethernet cables, USB cables, Paralink cables, etc., or to connect by Ad Hoc mode to any other district-owned device.

+Students are required to access the Internet only through district-provided, filtered networks.
+Under no circumstances are students to use any device (e.g., air card, smart phone, Palm, 3/4/5G-capable device or other Internet data device) to bypass this requirement.

+Bringing on premises or infecting the network with a Virus, Trojan, or program designed to damage, alter, destroy, or provide access to unauthorized data or information is in violation of Policy.

+Processing or accessing information on school property related to "hacking", altering, or bypassing network security policies is in violation of Policy.

+The school district has the right to collect and examine any device that is suspected of causing problems or was the source of an attack or virus infection.

+While many mobile devices provide file storage, they must not be physically attached to district hardware for file exchange or other purposes Files may have to be saved on the C drive of a laptop, a jump drive, an external drive, or another storage device.

+• Printing from personal laptops or other mobile devices should only occur with permission from a school staff member.

+Personal technology is charged prior to bringing it to school and runs off its own battery while at school.

+Neither the school nor School District will provide technical support for any personal electronic device.

+The student is solely responsible for personal property and neither the school nor School District shall bear any responsibility for lost, damaged, or stolen property brought by a student.
+For safety and security, students are strongly encouraged to secure mobile devices in a purse, book bag, etc.

+Reading Level Versus Age-Appropriateness

+Santa Rosa County District Schools recognizes the value of eBooks as a resource for student reading.
+While eBooks can serve as a valuable resource for our students, the use of eBooks should be closely monitored by parents.
+It is important that parents recognize that reading levels may not always be indicators of the appropriateness of the online content.
+Just like a book, an eBook that is the correct reading level may not contain age-appropriate material for that specific age level.
+For example, just because a book is listed at a 5.5 reading level does not mean that the content is appropriate for a child reading at that level.
+The student may be able to read the words, but the content may be too mature for the student.

+A book listed on the Accelerated Reader (AR) site, Scholastic Reading Counts (RC) site, or similar book collection sites, does not necessarily mean the book is available in Santa Rosa County District School libraries, or that it is endorsed by Santa Rosa District Schools.

+Santa Rosa County District Schools are not liable for the content students are exposed to when a student chooses to navigate to unauthorized sites or use electronic devices in a manner to view or send material that has not been approved by school officials.
+Students engaging in such behavior may be subject to disciplinary action.